Croatia festival to stage Houellebecq play despite security concerns

-“The festival’s council has confirmed this year’s program, which will include the play Les Particules Elementaires,” the culture ministry told Reuters in an emailed statement on Friday.
+“The festival’s council has confirmed this year’s programme, which will include the play Les Particules Elementaires,” the culture ministry told Reuters in an emailed statement on Friday.

 Festival spokeswoman Karla Labas, however, said the play, due to open in July, would be held under police security.